raystack/optimus/docs/docs/rfcs/20220517_optimus_dashboarding.md

       * `sla_miss_callback` Invoked when a task misses its defined SLA ( SLA here is scheduling delay not to be concused with job completion delay )
       * `on_retry_callback` Invoked when the task is up for retry
     * Events fired by our Custom logic added into Sensors Class
-    * Events fired by plugins :
-      * it is expected that even transformers and hooks shall independently be able to emit events to optimus events api.

 2. Information from these events is then relayed to the optimus server.
 Optimus then writes this into
   * `Prometheus` : for summaries dashboarding